How the X algorithm actually works: the voice-first reading of the weights

 Verification (4x followers, 2x general) as a small modifier, not the lever

 Premium gives a 4x multiplier to follower distribution and 2x to general.
 Real but modest.
 The 10 to 15% visibility lift that creators measure in practice is the rough output of this weight after it's combined with everything else.
-Premium amplifies what's already in your voice.
+Premium amplifies what's already in your style.
 It doesn't manufacture audience.
 The voice-first take on X Premium covers when the math works and when it doesn't.

 The 2-minute engagement window and long-form